 - 8 large cloves garlic, minced/grated (1/4 cup or 24 g)

 - Sea salt and black pepper

-- 2.5 cups unsweetened plain Almond Breeze (you could also sub up to 1 cup with veggie stock)
+- 2 1/2 cups (600 ml) unsweetened plain Almond Breeze (sub up to 1 cup with veggie stock, if preferred)

-- Preheat oven to 400 degrees and toss tomatoes in a bit of olive oil and sea salt.
+- Preheat oven to 400 degrees F (204 C) and toss tomatoes in a bit of olive oil and sea salt.
 Place cut side up on a parchment-lined baking sheet and bake for 20 minutes while you prepare the rest of the dish.
 Then set aside.